botanicastudios/imagor-alt/dev_docs/prefilter_prd.md

 The prefilters feature adds support for expensive image processing operations that are cached separately from regular filters.
 When an image URL includes a prefilter, the system first checks if a prefiltered version exists in prefilterStorage.
 If it does, that version is loaded and the rest of the filter chain is applied to it.
 If not, the prefilter operation is performed, the result is saved to prefilterStorage, and then the remaining filters are applied.

+If no prefilterStorage is configured, prefilters should still be executed as part of the filter chain, but without any loading or saving of intermediate results.

 ## Key Features

 1. **Prefilter Processing Logic**